yaxu/icfp24/src/icfp.md

 The following shows how inner, outer and 'mix' binds can be implemented.

+TODO - this doesn't work well with outer (?) continuous events

 ```haskell
 bindWith :: (Maybe TimeSpan -> Maybe TimeSpan -> Maybe TimeSpan) ->
                 Pattern a -> (a -> Pattern b) -> Pattern b